justinmayer/virtualfish/docs/usage.rst

 -  ``vf globalpackages`` - Toggle system site packages.
 -  ``vf addpath`` - Add a directory to this virtual environment’s ``sys.path``.
 -  ``vf all <command>`` - Run a command in all virtual environments sequentially.
--  ``vf connect`` - Connect the current working directory with the currently active virtual environment.
-This requires the :ref:`auto-activation plugin
-   <auto_activation>` to be enabled in order to have any effect besides creating
-   a :file:`.venv` file in the current directory.
+-  ``vf connect [<envname>]`` - Connect the current working directory with the currently active (or specified) virtual environment.
+This requires the :ref:`auto-activation plugin <auto_activation>` to be enabled in order to have any effect besides creating a :file:`.venv` file in the current directory.

 If you are accustomed to virtualenvwrapper_ commands (``workon``, etc.), you may wish to enable the :ref:`compat_aliases` plugin.